pingidentity/pingidentity-devops-getting-started/docs/buildPingFederateProfile.md

 ## Bulk API Export Profile Method

-#### What You'll Do
+### What You'll Do

 A summary of the resulting process:

 1. Export a `data.json` from /bulk/export
 2. Configure and run bulkconfig tool
 3. Export Key Pairs
 4. base64 encode exported key pairs
 5. add `data.json.subst` to your profile at `instance/bulk-config/data.json.subst`

-> Before addressing the above steps, we will look at this in a more comprehensive way
+> Rather than just following the above steps, we will look at this comprehensively to understand purpose.
+Use the steps for reference as needed

 A PingFederate Admin/Console will import a `data.json` on startup if it finds it in `instance/bulk-config/data.json`.